-SALH's Bylaws Section 5b states, "The function of such Branches shall be to stimulate study and to carry on research in local history, and to disseminate such findings to the office of the Executive Director.
+SALH's Bylaws Section 5b states that "...The function of such Branches shall be to stimulate study and to carry on research in local history, and to disseminate such findings to the office of the Executive Director.
 An annual report of Branch activities (including memberships) shall be presented to the Executive Council at its June meeting."

 Branches are as relevant today as when they were created by Dr. Woodson as local centers to promote and recognize the accomplishments of African Americans through vehicles such as Black History Month, his brainchild.
-Recent themes reminiscent of the past on social justice and the teaching of African American history only serve to remind us that the effort to weave the African American experience into the story of America is ongoing.
+Recent themes reminiscent of the past on social justice and the teaching of African American History only serves to remind us that the effort to weave the African American experience into the story of American is ongoing.

 We know that a shared purpose is what brings people together, and this concept of community is ASALH's foundation.
-No doubt, Dr. Woodson recognized the value of communities when he structured the ASALH collective with a national office and a network of local branches.
-It is believed that Dr. Woodson's Christian faith informed this umbrella structure; the naming of local affiliates as branches is thought to derive from John 15:5,1 where Jesus speaks to his disciples about carrying the message of the good news.
-Dr. Woodson saw this scripture as a metaphor for his work advocating fundamental human justice that could be carried out only through community, specifically branches.
+No doubt, Dr. Woodson recognized the value of communities when he structured the ASALH collective with a National office and a network of local branches.
+It is believed that Dr. Woodson's Christian faith informed this umbrella structure and the naming of local affiliates as branches.
+This nomenclature is thought to be steeped in the scripture found at John 15:51 which is explained as Jesus speaking to his disciplines to carry the message of the good news.
+Dr. Woodson saw this scripture as a metaphor for his work as an advocate for fundamental human justice that could be carried out only through community, specifically branches.